azatshtru/keep/Knowledgebase/Computer Science/Programming Languages/Modern JavaScript/Introduction to Modern JavaScript, Fundamentals, Operators and Control Flow.md

 There are 8 basic data types, can be checked using `typeof`.
 1. **Number** represents any number, Infinity and NaN.
 NaN operated with anything results in NaN except `NaN ** 0` which is 1. `1/0` is `Infinity`.
 2. **BigInt** type represents numbers bigger than $2^{53}$ and is created by appending `n` after the number.
 3. **Strings**, can be created using single/double quotes or backticks, use backticks for formatting.
+Only backticks can be used for multiline strings.
 4. **Boolean**
 5. **null** represents lack of value in memory.
 6. **undefined** represents unassigned variables, no variable should be explicitly assigned to undefined as per convention.